ossf/tac/process/project-lifecycle.md

 * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
 * Receives OpenSSF Code of Conduct Committee support.
 * Receives infrastructure support (details determined by project leads and OpenSSF Budget Committee).
-* Receives support with vulnerability disclosure from the OpenSSF (Vulnerability Disclosure WG).
+* For code development, receives support with vulnerability disclosure from the OpenSSF (Vulnerability Disclosure WG).
 * May post project updates and tutorials to the OpenSSF blog.
 * May request OpenSSF budget for project improvements such as security audits or time-bound contracting needs.
 * With additional TAC or WG approval, may fundraise for dedicated project funds, coordinated by the OpenSSF.